awsdocs/incident-manager-user-guide/doc_source/what-is-incident-manager.md

 + Runbook steps completed

 **Collaborate effectively**
-Incident Manager brings incident responders together through the use of contacts, escalation plans, and chat channels\.
+Incident Manager brings incident responders together through the use of contacts, on\-call schedules, escalation plans, and chat channels\.
 Define *contacts* directly in Incident Manager with their preferred contact channels\.
-Using your defined contacts, create *escalation plans* to engage the necessary responders at the right time during an incident\.
+Add contacts to on\-call schedule rotations to determine who is engaged to deal with incidents during a given period\.
+Using your defined contacts and on\-call schedules, create *escalation plans* to engage the necessary responders at the right time during an incident\.

 Bring together responders in connected chat channels where they can directly interact with the incident using AWS Chatbot clients\.
 Incident Manager displays the real\-time actions of incident responders in the chat channel, providing context to others\.
 Communication during an incident is the key to faster resolution\.